Guidance for maritime security guards and their employers about the medical certificates needed for working at sea.

 If you fail an Isihara test, you’ll get your ENG1, but it will be restricted: ‘No navigational lookout duties’

-If you pass a lantern test at one of four centres in the UK, the restriction can be removed.
+If you pass a Colour Assessment and Diagnosis (CAD) test at one of four centres in the UK, the restriction can be removed.
 This is providing there are no other medical conditions that may affect your fitness to work at sea.

 Employers of maritime security guards: medical certification guidance